Little-Quest/choose-quest/src/User_Scenarios.md

 I want to be able to log out when I am done.
 If I am curious I want to be able to learn about who made the application.
 If I have a question or a problem I want to be able to email the team.

-I want to be able to delete my information as well in case I decide to leave the site permanently.
+I want to be able to delete my information as well, in case I decide to leave the site permanently.

 #User Scenario B - Writer (future stretch goal)
 As a writer, I would like to be able to log in to a special writer portal where I can write stories